Bloxwich: Transport

 Bloxwich is well-served by public transport and has two railway stations, Bloxwich and Bloxwich North.
+Trains from these stations are operated by West Midlands Railway.

 Regular buses link Bloxwich with Walsall, whilst others link the area to the surrounding towns and cities of Wolverhampton, Bilston, Willenhall, Brownhills, Wednesfield, Cannock and Birmingham.
-Other local services serve nearby estates of Coalpool, Harden, Mossley, Lower Farm, Goscote, Leamore, Beechdale, Dudley Fields, Landywood, Great Wyrley, Huntington and Pelsall.
+Other local services serve nearby estates of Turnberry, Coalpool, Harden, Mossley, Lower Farm, Goscote, Leamore, Beechdale, Dudley Fields, Landywood, Great Wyrley and Pelsall.

-The main operator of bus services in the area is National Express West Midlands, but D&G Bus (formerly Arriva Midlands) and Diamond Bus also operate on routes in the area.
-Notable bus routes include: